 How to Prevent Blonde Hair From Turning Green

 - Before getting in the pool, wet your hair and put conditioner in it.
-This helps it absorb less chemicals.
+This helps it absorb fewer chemicals.

 - Put your hair in a clip or a ponytail if it is long enough.